Learning in Quantum Common-Interest Games and the Separability Problem: Linear Quantum q-Replicator Dynamics

 \paragraph{Gradient flow dynamics.} While the implementation of learning in game theory often requires algorithms in discrete time, past work has shown that continuous-time dynamics can give rise to families of discrete dynamics.
 The most relevant such examples to our work are in the context of gradient-based optimization algorithms \cite{wibisono2016variational, nemirovskij1983problem} and evolutionary game dynamics \cite{mertikopoulos2018riemannian, shahshahani1979new}.
+Our definition of quantum replicator dynamics (\ref{lin-QREP}) can be generalized to a broader family of gradient flow dynamics which arise from the generalized family of Riemannian metrics on the PSD manifold, parametrized by $q\in\mathbb{R}$.

 Consider a differentiable manifold $\M$ equipped with a differentiable scalar field $u : \M \rightarrow \mathbb{R}$ and a symmetric, positive-definite inner product $\innerprod{\cdot}{\cdot}_p : T_p \M \times T_p \M \rightarrow~\mathbb{R}_{\geq 0}$ defined at all $p \in \M$.
 (Here $T_p \M$ is the tangent space of $\M$ at $p$.)
 By the Riesz Representation Theorem (see, e.g., \cite{rudin1987real}), at each $p \in \M$ there exists a \emph{unique} vector $\grads{} u(p) \in T_p \M$~with